Saturday, June 20, 2015

 Update December 10th 2024: I recently watched this Video and learned I gave the pro LXX position more credit then it ever deserved.
 Now for a disclaimer this speaker expressed early on a couple Conservative Political opinions I disagree with, but that's not the main point of the presentation.

-The most important revelation is that "as it is written" is an expression never meant to inherently refer to a direct Word for Word quotations.
+The most important revelation is that "as it is written" is an expression never meant to inherently refer to a direct Word for Word quotation.

 So this proves the Septuagint's claims are fraudulant and that it merely copied the new testament writers revelations of what the hebrew OT writings were fully saying about Christ.